DanielleSoCompany/vets-design-system-documentation/src/_content-style-guide/word-list.md

 ### T

 - terminal illness: A sickness that can't be cured and that will likely result in the person’s death within a short period of time. **[@Beth, Danielle - is this calling for defining in body copy?
 Could you provide actual example on VA.gov?]**

+*DT response: I believe this definition was used in the life insurance section, but we'd wanted to replace this language with the language we use in the context of health care (see below):

+*Hospice care: Skilled caregivers who come into your home to provide comfort care to you and your family.
+You qualify for hospice care if you have a terminal condition (a condition that can't be treated), with less than 6 months to live, and you're no longer seeking treatment other than to ease pain.*

 - Track Your Claim (use this phrasing for the blue button).
 We should reach for consistency across the site--top nav "Manage" dropdown, blue button, text links, etc. **[@Beth, Danielle - not sure what entry means]**
 - trauma: an injury or deeply disturbing experience. **[@Beth, Danielle - ditto ^ - are you calling for term to be defined in body copy or to not use the word "trauma" and instead use "an injury or deeply disturbing..."?]**
 - TSGLI: Servicemembers' Group Life Insurance Traumatic Injury Protection **[@Beth, Danielle, Working Group - I'm confused - where is the T in TSGLI?]**